 Cottonwood Charitable Foundation

-Thank you to our supporters for the fiscal year of 2020.
+Thank you to our supporters and sponsors.

 Your support enables us to take an enhanced leadership role in defining, promoting and strengthening the charitable sector in Canada.

 2022 was an odd and challenging year, but also one of optimism and opportunities.
 From the Omicron variant to inflation rising to record high, the pressure on charities and nonprofits was immense.
 In the midst of these challenges, the past year was also one of connecting and reflecting.